-The student participant shall be assigned to ten (10) to forty-five (45) days of attendance at the local district alternative school to include a treatment plan.
+The student participant shall be denied using a motor vehicle on campus for forty-five (45) school days to include a substance abuse treatment plan.
 At the conclusion, the student must submit to a new drug screen at the student's expense, administered in accordance with the same procedures utilized for random drug testing to be re-issued a parking permit.
 The testing laboratory currently under contract must conduct all subsequent drug tests.
 A positive result shall be treated as a second violation.